patternfly/patternfly-elements/elements/pfe-band/README.md

 ## Slots

-All slots other than `pfe-band-body` are optional.
+All slots other than `pfe-band--body` are optional.
 If the slot is not defined, the container tag for it will not be rendered in the template.

-- `pfe-band-header`: This slot renders at the top of the container and generally contains the title, headline, and or subheadline content.
+- `pfe-band--header`: This slot renders at the top of the container and generally contains the title, headline, and or subheadline content.
 Other possible candidates include a set of social sharing links or tags that describe the content below.
 The recommended tag for this slot is the `header` tag with h-level or p tags contained within it.
 - **Default slot**: This is the default slot and contains the bulk of the content in this element.
 Paragraph text or a grid of cards or images might be rendered in this region.
 Recommended tag for this slot is the `article` tag.
 Any content not assigned to a slot will be rendered here.
-- `pfe-band-footer`: This slot is typically used for calls-to-action or footnotes and is pushed to the bottom of the container.
+- `pfe-band--footer`: This slot is typically used for calls-to-action or footnotes and is pushed to the bottom of the container.
 Recommended tags include `pfe-cta` or `footer`.
-- `pfe-band-aside`: This slot is for content that should be rendered to the right or left of the default slot on desktop.
+- `pfe-band--aside`: This slot is for content that should be rendered to the right or left of the default slot on desktop.
 Asides often contain `pfe-card` or interest forms which provide users a little more information or context for the band.

 ## Attributes